rsiyun/React-Chatbot-Ollama/README.md

 # React chatbot with ollama

-this simple ui for chatbor using ollama models
+this simple ui for chatbot using ollama models